 Idaho's current drug policy is working.
-According to the 2018-2019 NSDUH state prevalence estimates, Idaho ranked 39th for the percentage of residents ages 12 and older that used marijuana in the past year (14.03%).
-In comparison, Oregon and Washington had a percentage nearly twice as high (26.99% and 25.58%, respectively) than Idaho during the same time period.
+According to the 2019-2020 NSDUH state prevalence estimates, Idaho ranks 29th for the percentage of residents ages 12 and older that used marijuana in the past year (15.99%).
+In comparison, estimates for past year use among residents ages 12+ in Oregon and Washington were nearly twice as high (27.82% and 26.65%, respectively) as Idaho during the same period.

-Furthermore, the 2018-2019 NSDUH estimates found that Idaho ranks 44th (8.57%) for past month marijuana use among individuals 12+.
-In contrast, past month use among residents ages 12+ in Oregon and Washington were more than two times higher (19.84% and 19.46%, respectively) than Idaho during the same time period.
-15
+Furthermore, the 2019-2020 NSDUH estimates found that Idaho ranks 32nd (9.69%) for past month marijuana use among individuals ages 12 and older.
+In contrast, past month use among residents ages 12+ in Oregon and Washington was more than, or nearly more than, two times higher (19.26% and 18.66%, respectively) than Idaho during the same period.